Gradient descent with adaptive stepsize converges (nearly) linearly under fourth-order growth: Ravines: analytic properties

-\begin{thm}[Growth and high-order smoothness] Let $\cM$ be a $C^{p+1}$-ravine of a function $f$ at a minimizer $\bar x$.
+\begin{theorem}[Growth and high-order smoothness] Let $\cM$ be a $C^{p+1}$-ravine of a function $f$ at a minimizer $\bar x$ { $(p\ge 2)$}.
 Let $S$ be the set of minimizers of $f$.
 Suppose that there exist constants $\dlb, D_\ub>0$ satisfying the growth condition